This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients in Toffee Blondies

-- Skor bars (toffee candy bars) or toffee bits
+- Skor bars (toffee candy bars), Heath Bars, or toffee bits: As the mix in

 - Creaming butter and sugar together is an important step because it incorporates air into the batter which gives the blondies a nice texture.
 One question I get a lot is “how long does it take?” and it’s not long at all – usually you only need to cream them for one to three minutes.
 I’m a nerd about this stuff so of course I wrote all about it in my how to cream butter and sugar post – you might like to check it out, too!